Fall of Efrafa: Biography

 After releasing this album the band parted ways, as their only goal was to release this trilogy.
 Their discography was later published in a boxset called The Warren of Snares Trilogy.
 Their last concert was in Brighton, on 5 December 2009.
-Singer Alex CF later formed a number of concept bands, including Momentum, Light bearer, Anopheli, Archivist and Morrow.
+Singer Alex CF later formed a number of concept bands, including Anopheli, Archivist, Wreathe and Morrow.

-Guitarists Steve McCusker and Neil Kingsbury went on to start Brighton-based drone rock band Blackstorm (2007-2014) with Kingsbury going on to play in Orange Goblin as an additional live guitarist in 2013 and for the 20th Anniversary shows for Desertfest in 2015 then bass and guitar for Earthtone9 in 2016 to 2022.
+Guitarists Steve McCusker and Neil Kingsbury went on to start Brighton-based drone-rock band Blackstorm (2007–2014) with Kingsbury going on to play in Orange Goblin as an additional live-guitarist in 2013 and for the Big Black 20th Anniversary shows for Desertfest in 2015 then bass and guitar for Earthtone9 in 2016 to 2024.

-In addition to the trilogy they have also produced 3 EPs: a split with Down to Agony (2007), Tharn (a collaboration with Paper Aeroplane) (2008) and The Burial (2009), and a DVD with footage of their only U.S. tour, their final show at Westhill Hall in Brighton, UK on 5 December 2009, and photographs and artwork (non-audio).
+In addition to the trilogy they have also produced 3 EPs: A split with Down to Agony (2007), Tharn (a collaboration with Paper Aeroplane) (2008), and The Burial (2009), and a DVD with footage of their only U.S. tour, their final show at Westhill Hall in Brighton, UK on 5 December 2009, and photographs and artwork (non-audio).

+In 2021, the band self-released a posthumous cassette entitled Owslafa which contained a demo version of their debut album Owsla, and a recording of their final ever performance.
+In 2023, their lead singer, artist and lyricist Alex CF, released a hardback book, entitled Ni Frith: The art and lyrics of Fall of Efrafa, which, alongside over 150 pages of illustrations and artefacts from the bands existence, contained the completed lyrics and artwork for a fourth proposed album - Zorn - which was abandoned during the recording of Inlé.